sublime-music/sublime-music/docs/adapter-api.rst

 There is a special, global ``can_``-prefixed property which determines whether the adapter can currently service *any* requests.
 This should be used for checks such as making sure that the user is able to access the server.
+(However, this must be done in a non-blocking manner since this is called *a lot*.)

 .. code:: python

     @property
     def can_service_requests(self) -> bool:
-        return self.check_can_access_server()
+        return self.cached_ping_result_is_ok()

-Here is an example of what a ``get_playlists`` interface for an external server might look like:
+Here is an example of what a ``get_playlists`` interface for an external server might look:

 .. code:: python